 - Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 At Orange Coast College, students can earn a neurodiagnostic technology associate’s in science degree.
 This program provides students with theoretical and clinical experience in EEG and Evoked Potential testing.
 Graduates are prepared for the ABRET exam in EEG (R. EEG T.).
-Through the program, students will gain entry-level skills and knowledge of the nervous system, brain rhythms, and hands-on lab practice with specialized instrumentation.
+Through the program, students will gain entry-level skills and knowledge of the nervous system and brain rhythms and hands-on lab practice with specialized instrumentation.
 All students are required to complete two clinical experience courses.

 Required courses include neurological testing procedures such as Nerve Conduction Studies (NCS), Long-term Monitoring (LTM) for epilepsy, Intraoperative Neurophysiological Monitoring (IONM), and Transcranial Doppler (TCD) studies.
 In total, students must earn between 74.5 and 79.5 credits over 22 months to earn this degree.
 Applicants must have already completed all their general education requirements to be considered for admission.